ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### A. Create a mapping record of Center, Machine and Device in Center-Machine-Device Mapping Masterdata Database

-Upon receiving a request to add a mapping of Center, Machine and Device with the input parameters (regcntr_id, machine_id, device_id, and is_active), the system store the Mapping of Center, Machine and Device in the Database
+Upon receiving a request to add a mapping of Center, Machine and Device with the input parameters (regcntr_id, machine_id, device_id, and is_active), the system stores the Mapping of Center, Machine and Device in the Database

 Refer below for the process:
 1. Validates if all required input parameters have been received as listed below for each specific request